dionysos-dev/Dionysos.jl/docs/src/manual.md

 # **Manual of Dionysos**
  This manual provides a brief overview of the framework, problems and solving strategies tackled by Dionysos.

+!!! note

+Still in the making!!

  # High-Level Description
-Dionysos tackles, in a composite setting, optimal control/reachability/safety problems for complex dynamical systems, possibly in a black-box and data-driven fashion.
+Dionysos tackles, in a composite setting,[ optimal control/reachability/safety](https://en.wikipedia.org/wiki/Optimal_control) problems for [complex dynamical systems](https://en.wikipedia.org/wiki/Dynamical_system), possibly in a black-box and data-driven fashion.
 In what follows, we provide a description of the main steps Dionyosos follows in order to encode and possibly solve complex control problems on hybrid systems.
 ## Initialization